datalakehouse/docs/docs/products/kafka/concepts.rst

 Concepts
 ========

-Explanations and supporting concepts to help you succeed with DLH for Apache Kafka.
+Explanations and supporting concepts to help you succeed with datalakehouse for Apache Kafka.

 .. tableofcontents::